The Wheaton College Concert Choir is made up of approximately fifty young women and men with a passion for choral music.

 Led by Dr. John William Trotter, the ensemble provides an ideal performance venue for experienced and motivated choral singers whose goal is to make music at a high level.
 It also provides an experience of great value for those intending to make music their career.

 The Wheaton College Concert Choir has frequently been honored with invitations to perform on concert series and at regional and national conventions, to lead worship in churches, and to perform with professional ensembles.
 They also perform in more unconventional situations, ranging from soup kitchens and furniture stores to public lectures and prisons.
-Taken together, these varied experiences enrich students’ understanding of the vocation of the musician in the world.
+Taken together, these varied experiences enrich students’ understanding of the vocation of the musician.
 Recently, the Choir has also enjoyed exploring interdisciplinary collaborations and engaging in musical improvisation with audiences.

 Dr. John William Trotter, director